Board Responsibility & Liability

 - Around

-26 percent of all web traffic is bad bot traffic.
+26% of all web traffic is bad bot traffic.
 (Imperva)

 - Microsoft